1

 diverse fields and throughout

-history ---in philosophy, in religion (let us not forget why Giordano Bruno
+history ---in philosophy, in religion (let none forget why Giordano Bruno

 was tortured to death), in mathematics, in science, and in modern